 Keep your focus on the future and what you want to create.

-Talking of creations, I now have four delectable grandbabies who are the ultimate proof that karma really works!!!
+Talking of creations, I now have five delectable grandbabies who are the ultimate proof that karma really works!!!